An explicit derived McKay correspondence for some complex reflection groups of rank two: Semiorthogonal Decompositions of Equivariant Derived Categories

 \begin{dfn} Let $\mathcal{T}$ be a triangulated category.
 A semiorthogonal decomposition, written as is a collection of full triangulated subcategories $\mathcal{A}_1,\ldots,\mathcal{A}_n$, referred to as the components of the decomposition, such that \begin{enumerate} \item For any $T \in \mathcal{A}_i$ and $S \in \mathcal{A}_j$, if $i>j$ then $\Hom(T,S) = 0$. \item for any $T \in \mathcal{T}$, there is a sequence of morphisms such that $\operatorname{Cone}(F_i \to F_{i-1}) \in \mathcal{A}_i$. \end{enumerate} \end{dfn}

-\begin{rmk} One should think of a semiorthogonal decomposition as giving each object of your category a distinguished filtration, whose intermediate factors belong to each of the specified subcategories.
+\begin{rmk} One should think of a semiorthogonal decomposition as giving each object of a category a distinguished filtration, whose intermediate factors belong to each of the specified subcategories.
 Further, condition (1) implies that the intermediate factors are unique and functorial. \end{rmk}

-\begin{rmk} When the subcategories appearing in \Cref{def_semiorthogonal_decomp} are as simple as possible, that is, $\mathcal{A}_i \cong D(k-\text{v.s.})$ the derived category of $k$-vector spaces, $\mathcal{A}_i$ is generated by a single object called an exceptional object.
-In general an exceptional object is an object $E$ in a triangulated category such that When a triangulated category admits a semiorthogonal decomposition as above, and some of the $\mathcal{A}_i$ are generated by exceptional objects we say that the collection of those $\{\mathcal{A}_i\}$ form an exceptional collection.
+\begin{rmk} When the subcategories appearing in \Cref{def_semiorthogonal_decomp} are as simple as possible, that is, $\mathcal{A}_i \cong D(k-\text{v.s.})$ the derived category of $k$-vector spaces, $\mathcal{A}_i$ is generated by a single object called an exceptional object and we call $\mathcal{A}_i$ exceptional.
+In general an exceptional object is an object $E$ in a triangulated category such that When a triangulated category admits a semiorthogonal decomposition as above, and some of the $\mathcal{A}_i$ are exceptional we say that the collection of those $\{\mathcal{A}_i\}$ form an exceptional collection.
 If all $\mathcal{A}_i$ are exceptional, then we say they are a full exceptional collection. \end{rmk}

 Semiorthogonal decompositions are usually very interesting from the perspective of noncommutative geometry, but are typically difficult to establish.
 However, in a handful of cases, much is known, for example the well-known semiorthogonal decomposition of projective space \cite{Beilinson} (cf.~\cite[Corollary~8.29]{Huybrechts}):